 IPCEI (Important Projects of Common European Interest)

-Sustainable regeneration of used batteries
+Regeneration of used batteries from electric vehicles

 The European Union has set an ambitious target to become carbon neutral by 2050.
 An integral part of this plan is an intensive use of renewable resources and a gradual move away from fossil fuels.
 In transport, this change is symbolized by the transition to electromobility, which brings the environmental challenge of batteries.
 What can we do to ensure that they have as little impact on the environment as possible?